yvt/Stella2/tcw3/designer/src/lib.md

    API often used by standard widgets.
 Because Designer does not support code generation for the simple builder API, **`#[prototype_only]` must also be specified**.
+ - **`#[alias(pub crate::AltName)]`** indicates that the component is also
+   available under the path `crate::AltName` (which must be a full path).
+   Note that Designer doesn't generate `use` automatically.
+The parent module of the alias is responsible for exposing reimports for all public types (e.g., `ComponentBuilder` and `WeakComponent`) pertaining to that component, using the same type naming rules but substituting the component name with the alias.

 ## Lifetime Elision